Best web scraping tools for 2026

 Best scraping APIs

 When you get tired of your IP being banned, you upgrade to an API.
-These services handle the infrastructure—proxies, unblocking websites, and browser rotation—so you just get the data.
+These services handle the infrastructure (proxies, unblocking, browser rotation) so you just get the data.

 1. ZenRows